hawesie/oxnet-science/Robot Navigation Data Processing.md

 # The Homework Exercise

 For the homework you should work through the provided Jupyter notebook, reading each entry and doing your best to understand each cell of Python code.
 Feel free to edit the code, or run additional tests, as you wish.
 At two locations in the file there are lists of tasks for you to attempt in order to explore the data further.
 Everyone should attempt at least two tasks, i.e. the first task in each list.
 Save all your attempts in either the provided notebook or a separate one, and then you can submit your homework by submitting your edited notebook.

+You  will have a Q&A specifically on this homework on Thursday 9th March.